thunder-engine/thunder/README.md

 ## Thunder Engine
-Thunder Engine is an open-source multi-functional lightweight game engine for creating 2D and 3D games.
+Thunder Engine is free for all purposes an open-source multi-functional lightweight game engine for creating 2D and 3D games.
 It provides a wide range of frameworks and tools.
 So developers can focus on the creation, and the Thunder Engine will do the routine.

 #### Build Status
 [![Build status](https://ci.appveyor.com/api/projects/status/vbx35q9xyugwsn2p/branch/master?svg=true)](https://ci.appveyor.com/project/eprikazchikov/thunder/branch/master)